 - The Climate Agreement stipulates that 1.5 million homes and non-residential buildings are to be made sustainable and natural gas is to be gradually phased out by 2030.
 To achieve this objective, the Netherlands needs to scale-up its action and renovate 200 000 homes per year.
-After 2030 a further acceleration will be necessary in order for all homes and non-residential buildings to have sustainable heating by 2050. - Gas-free programme districts to be gas-free or gas-free ready by 2030 using more renewables and more sustainable sources; no more fossil fuel used in the building environment by 2030 (Transition Vision for Heating plan). - Decrease in electricity since 2013, falling further from 78PJ in 2020 to 71 PJ in 2030. - Increased use of heat pumps and solar panels.
+After 2030 a further acceleration will be necessary in order for all homes and non-residential buildings to have sustainable heating by 2050. - Gas-free programme districts to be gas-free or gas-free ready by 2030 using more renewables and more sustainable sources; no more fossil fuel used in the building environment by 2030 (Transition Vision for Heating plan). - Decrease in electricity since 2013, falling further from 78PJ in 2020 to 71 PJ in 2030. - Increased use of heat pumps and solar panels. - Gas consumption in the service sector is expected to decrease from 117 PJ in 2020 to 82PJ in 2030.

-- Gas consumption in the service sector is expected to decrease from 117 PJ in 2020 to 82PJ in 2030. - Benefits for health and safety and the environment due to the elimination of fossil fuels (replacement of internal combustion engines (petrol, diesel, LPG and CNG) by electric motors).
+• Benefits for health and safety and the environment due to the elimination of fossil fuels (replacement of internal combustion engines (petrol, diesel, LPG and CNG) by electric motors).
 A 10% reduction in NOx gases and particulates by 2030 vs 2016.

-- The heating fund is financed by public and private resources.
+- According to the NECP, the estimated overall amount of private and public investment for the 2019-2030 period is EUR 56-75 billion (roughly 10% of current GDP) for energy. - The heating fund is financed by public and private resources.
 The government will make a total of EUR 900 million available between now and 2030.
 To make a flying start with the heating fund in 2020 the government used the structural and financing proceeds of the National Energy Saving Funds (NEF).
 The volume of financing in the heating fund will grow in the short term to more than EUR 1 billion, with private contributions expected to account for around 75% of the total. - Housing associations and other landlords obtain from the central government a reduction of the lessor levy of EUR100 million per year. - The renovation accelerator is an instrument for pooling demand and matching it with supply to enable larger-scale and cheaper renovations.
 For this, EUR 130 million is available until 2024.